 That last perfect moment.
 If you’re inclined, you can watch for yourself what came next, since like everything else ever filmed or recorded, the Zapruder film is posted on YouTube, in multiple versions, actually, some of them digitally enhanced.
 I won’t link it here.
 The moving pictures are just so awful, graphic and horrifying.
 Even the single frame attached below, which is the image that most haunts me, is almost too much to take, but if you want an illustration of what a rifle will do, this should suffice.
 Jackie isn’t trying to flee the car.
 She’s desperately trying to retrieve pieces of her husband’s brains and shattered skull off the lid of the trunk, not yet having processed that this was pointless.

 November 22, 1963.
 Maybe, 55 years ago, the way everybody used to look at the world really was changed forever.
 It was certainly a bleak time.
 For many, the world faded to black and white for a while.
 All that hope taken away by one punk with a gun.

-The random workings of the Cosmos aren’t always cruel and merciless, though, not quite.
+The random workings of the Universe aren’t always cruel and merciless, though, not quite.
+Sometimes the cosmic mill wheel grinds joy.
 February 1964 was just around the corner.